 Almost every day of the week, friends meet to study scripture and Christian faith in gatherings just for men, for women, and for mothers of younger and older children.
-Topics and facilitators vary as the Holy Spirit leads us, and there’s something for everyone.
-Watch the Dialogue and our website for specific offerings.
-Please contact the Rev. Rebecca DeBow (802-6202) if you need help finding the small group or study that’s right for you.
+Topics and facilitators vary as the Holy Spirit leads us, Email Rev. Rebecca DeBow (802-6202) if you need help finding the small group or study that’s right for you.

 Seasons I on Monday (for mothers of babies and preschoolers) - 11:00-12:00 in the Tilson Room.
 (On the first Monday of the month Seasons I attends the Episcopal Church Women “ECW” luncheon at 11:30am)

 Mark Batterson is pastor of a big church in Washington, DC.
 He writes very motivating books on prayer.
 Many Saint Luke’s mothers have read a little book called, Praying Circles around Your Children.
 Receive a free copy of the book and talk about it with friends in Seasons.
 Here’s a blurb from the back of the book: Batterson teaches how to create prayer lists unique to your family, claim God-inspired promises for your children, turn your family circle into a prayer circle, and discover your child’s life themes.
 And he not only tells you how; he illustrates why.”
 Children always need our prayers and reading this book with a group is great inspiration and guidance.
 Monday mornings at 10:30 in the Tilson Room.
 Contact Rebecca DeBow for more information 802-6202 or Email Rebecca DeBow